 Cooking garlic in olive oil with herbs makes magic.
 Garlic confit has a soft and velvet like texture and a sweet and mild flavour.
 You can use the garlic and garlic-infused oil in absolutely everything you cook!

 I find garlic confit to be one of the most beautiful things you can cook.
-Confit is a French cooking technique where something is cooked in lots of fat at a low heat and for a very long time.
+Confit is a French cooking technique.
+It’s all about cooking in lots of fat at a low heat and for a very long time.
 You’re probably most familiar with duck confit.
-While duck confit is made by slow cooking the duck in its own fat, garlic confit is made with butter or, my personal preference, a high quality extra virgin olive oil.
+Cooking duck confit is about using the duck’s own fat, but cooking my garlic confit is about using butter or a high quality extra virgin olive oil.
 For this reason, I have used Rich Glen Olive Oil.
 You can confit absolutely anything you like from tomato confit to salmon confit by using this technique.

-The garlic is fully submerged in olive oil and simmers away until golden and brown and slightly caramelised.
+Submerging the garlic in olive oil, just be patient as it simmers away until golden and brown and slightly caramelised.
 It will be soft to touch and have a buttery and velvet like texture that will melt at the slightest touch.
 To test the tenderness of the garlic, remove a clove and see if it can easily spread onto a piece of toast.
 I have infused the olive oil with extra flavour from the thyme leaves.

 If you are still looking for a little extra flavour you can add rosemary, black peppercorns, bay leaves, lemon zest, flakey sea salt or dried chili flakes.
 Garlic confit can be made in the oven or on the stovetop in a saucepan.
 Once the garlic is cooked, remove them from the pan with a slotted spoon and place into sterilised jars.
 Fully submerge the garlic cloves with the garlic oil and use it as a cooking oil in anything you make!

 How to serve garlic confit